How Bollywood actors have fared in their royal avatars

-With Fawad Khan playing a prince in an upcoming film, we rate other actors who have played royalty on the big screen
+With Fawad Khan who essays the role of a prince in his debut Bollywood film, 'Khoobsurat', opposite Sonam Kapoor, we rate other actors who have played royalty on the big screen

 Bollywood's obsession with royalty goes back decades.
 From Dilip Kumar's Prince Salim act in 'Mughal-e-Azam' to Hrithik Roshan's portrayal of Emperor Akbar, our screen heroes have effortlessly donned the royal avatar.

 Fawad Khan plays a prince in the film, 'Khoobsurat'

 The latest example is Fawad Khan, who essays the role of a prince in his debut Bollywood film, 'Khoobsurat', opposite Sonam Kapoor. hitlist takes a look at some regal performances in recent times.

 as Jalaluddin Mohammed Akbar